January 15, 2014

 An engaged couple may look at one another with enormous passion and keen anticipation of their merger as one flesh, but if love prevails, then they would refuse to do anything that would mar their individual or corporate beauty.
 In the same way, a man and woman who work together may enjoy one another’s physical or personal beauty, but if love prevails, then each will long to increase one another’s beauty rather than stain it by the violation of destructive lust.

-It is tragic that many men attempt to deal with lust by avoiding rich, intimate and honorable relationships with women.
-They believe that distance insures safety; in fact, reserve only seems to increase private fantasies.
+It is tragic that many men attempt to deal with lust by avoiding rich, intimate, and honorable relationships with women.
+They believe that distance ensures safety; in fact, reserve only seems to increase private fantasies.
 The only real safety net is love.

 In Philippians 4:8, Paul tells us to meditate on whatever is true, noble, right, pure, and lovely.
 Somehow being caught up in that which is lovely is incompatible with the ugliness of destructive lust.
 Ultimately, the fairest and loveliest of all meditations is Jesus Christ.